Sunlight on RRHA

 A public record is any writing or recording that is prepared or owned by, or in the possession of a public body or its officers, employees or agents in the transaction of public business.
 All public records are presumed to be open, and may only be withheld if a specific, statutory exemption applies.

-The purpose of FOIA is to promote an increased awareness by all persons of governmental activities.
-In furthering this purpose, FOIA requires that the law be interpreted liberally, in favor of access, and that any exemption allowing public records to be withheld must be interpreted narrowly.
+The purpose of FOIA is to promote governmental activities.
+In furthering this purpose, FOIA requires any exemption allowing public records to be withheld must be interpreted narrowly.

 Your FOIA Rights

 - You may request records by U.S. mail, fax, email, in person, or over the phone.
-FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA.
+FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA; however, to facilitate your request and avoid any misunderstanding, we strongly recommend that you submit a written request.

 - You have the right to request that any charges for the requested records be estimated in advance.